Vynax/posd2020f_midterm_1/README.md

     App - return size of itself.
     Folder - return sum of all containing nodes size.
 * `updatePath()`:
-    App - update the old path with the given path.
+    App - update the path with the given path.
-    Folder - update the old path with the given path and all the childern it contains.
+    Folder - update the path with the given path and update the path of it's children.
 * `addNode()`:
     App - throw std::string "only folder can add node.".
     Folder - add node into folder and update the path of the node.
 * `getNodeById()`:
     App - throw std::string "only folder can get node.".
     Folder - search and return a node through id, search all the containing nodes and the tree structure below, if not found, throw std::string "Expected get node but node not found."
 * `deleteNodeById()`:
     App - throw std::string "only folder can delete node.".
     Folder - search and delete a node through id, search all the containing nodes and the tree structure below, if not found, throw std::string "Expected get node but node not found."
 * `createIterator()`:
     App - return NullIterator.
     Folder - return NodeIterator.

 2. Implement class `App` in `app.h`.
 ```